MariaDB/metrics/whotouched/README.md

 # Who Touched metrics

-This is a tool to generate a list of who has committed in certain areas of code and how many times they have comitted.
+This is a tool to generate a list of who has committed in certain areas of code and how many times they have committed.

 ## Configuration